-The employer must provide each employee or other person covered under a group policy written notice of the availability of the option chosen and the procedures and time frames for obtaining continuation or conversion of the group policy.
+The employer must provide each employee or other person covered under a group policy written notice of the option to continue coverage and the procedures and time frames for obtaining continuation of the group policy.
 The notice must be provided within 14 days of the employer's knowledge of the employee's or other covered person's loss of eligibility under the policy.

 The application and payment for the extended coverage must be made to the employer within 31 days after issuance of the written notice from the employer, but in ...